 Biden to visit Wisconsin next week in first official trip

-WASHINGTON (AP) — President Joe Biden will visit Wisconsin next week for his first official trip as president beyond his home state of Delaware.
+WASHINGTON (AP) — President Joe Biden will visit Wisconsin next week for his first official trip as president, participating in a TV town hall from Milwaukee.

+Biden will take questions at a socially-distanced, invitation-only event hosted by CNN Tuesday night, according to the network.

-Since entering office, Biden has participated in virtual events and television interviews to sell his plan, and initially, his aides expressed caution about traveling beyond Washington due to the pandemic.
+Since entering office, Biden has opted for virtual events and television interviews to sell his plan, and initially his aides expressed caution about traveling beyond Washington due to the pandemic.
 But Biden returned home to Delaware last weekend, and White House press secretary Jen Psaki noted that the president flies on a private plane — Air Force One — which helps reduce the risk of spreading the virus.
-Biden has also received both doses of his vaccine and consistently wears a mask.
+Biden has also received both doses of his vaccine, and consistently wears a mask.

 Biden made Wisconsin a focus for his campaign in 2020, visiting the state three times, including in late October, when he visited Milwaukee just days before the election.
 Biden ultimately flipped the state back from red to blue, beating former President Donald Trump by about 20,000 votes there.